A few years ago I often felt lonely. I spent nights and weekends alone when I saw others having fun with friends.

 8. Be your own friend

 If you’re like me, you can laugh at your own jokes and be amused by your own ability to fantasize or come up with thoughts and ideas.

 Part of maturing as a human is to get to know ourselves.
 People who have friends around themselves all the time often never have the time to get to know themselves.
-We can use this advantage and developing parts of our personality other’s don’t even know exist.
+We can use this advantage and developing parts of our personality other’s don’t even know exists.

 Here’s what I mean: You don’t need to have a friend to go to the movies, or enjoy a walk in the park, or travel somewhere.
 Why would that experience be worth less only because you don’t have it with someone else?

 It’s important to remember that loneliness isn’t something weird or rare.
-In fact, a big chunk of the population feel lonely, and virtually EVERYONE in the world has felt lonely at some point in their lives.
+In fact, a big chunk of the population feels lonely, and virtually EVERYONE in the world has felt lonely at some point in their lives.
 This doesn’t make them less of a person.
 We’re not defined by how many friends we have, but our personality, our unique quirks, and unique take on life.

 Even if you’re lonely you can still love yourself.

 This is a powerful one: Volunteer.
 Check out this site for example that helps people find volunteering opportunities.